 Hugs & Kisses is divided into four groups, split according to the developmental age of the children.
 The number of children in the different groups will vary from time to time, as children progress to the next developmental level.
 In all the groups, age appropriate activities are planned around weekly themes.
-The Owls Class is our latest addition, and began operations in 2015.

 This group cares for the toddlers from the time they are one year old until approximately 24 months.